 Because of preferred networks and other payment issues, your pharmacy can’t always help patients save money on their prescriptions.
 Despite these challenges, you have a few options to help patients with their out-of-pocket costs.

-Make your pharmacy stand out: You have a few options to help patients save money on prescriptions including performing a medication review to look for unnecessary medications, asking patients to consider substituting brands for generics, encouraging patients to fill 90-day instead of 30-day and offer to process the prescription as a cash payment.
+Make your pharmacy stand out: You have a few options to help patients save money on prescriptions including performing a medication review to look for unnecessary medications, asking patients to consider substituting brands for generics, encouraging patients to fill 90-day instead of 30-day, and offering to process the prescription as a cash payment.

 5. They make lots of trips for medication